handsontable/handsontable/docs/content/guides/accessories-and-menus/searching-values.md

 ---
-title: Search values
+title: Searching values
-metaTitle: Search values - JavaScript Data Grid | Handsontable
+metaTitle: Searching values - JavaScript Data Grid | Handsontable
 description: Type the text you are looking for in the search bar to highlight the desired values.
 Use API methods to implement the search bar outside of the data grid.
 permalink: /searching-values
 canonicalUrl: /searching-values